 Common sport injuries

-Sporting teams across Australia are well into their seasons, therefore common sport injuries are occurring during training and games.
+Sporting teams across Australia are well into their seasons, therefore common sports injuries are occurring during training and games.
 Players are going faster and harder to position themselves in a good position after the first few rounds.

 It’s important that from the beginning of the season that players listen to their bodies.
 Likewise, coaches shouldn’t push players beyond their physical limits.
 It’s also important to put into place the correct First Aid procedures for sports injuries when they occur.

-Football, rugby, soccer and netball are all at risk of the same common injuries.
-It’s not just the duty of the player but it’s the responsibility of the coaches, trainers and clubs to ensure that every injury, big or small, is provided with First Aid in the initial moments of an injury.
+Football, rugby, soccer, and netball are all at risk of the same common injuries.
+It’s not just the duty of the player but it’s the responsibility of the coaches, trainers, and clubs to ensure that every injury, big or small, is provided with First Aid in the initial moments of an injury.

 Australia’s most played sports

 A survey conducted by the Australian Sports Commission revealed soccer was the leading sport to play across the country with 1.1 million participants.
 AFL came third after golf.
-Netball has the fourth highest participants with over 640,000 taking the courts each week.
+Netball has the fourth-highest participants with over 640,000 taking the courts each week.

 With the millions of Australians that compete over the winter sporting season, it’s no surprise that there are numerous common sports injuries.